evsny24/BTD6-Collection-Event-Macro/README.md

 - default cursor size

 # INSTRUCTIONS
-- Load game and navigate to menu screen
+- Load game and navigate to menu screen (where you can click play, choose hero, see achievements, etc.)
 - Run Start_Script.ahk
 - When you want to stop, spam = a couple times